LunaTechsDev/Luna-game-pause/README.md

-# Luna Pic Window
+# Luna Game Pause
 ### Author LunaTechs - Kino
-> This plugin allows you to open up a picture window Phoenix Wright style within RPGMakerMV/MZ.
+> This plugin allows you to pause the game similar to Chrono Cross on the PS1.
+This also stops the game clock.